 FX, therefore, is a key part of Lightyear’s monetisation strategy because, if you can’t charge commission or account fees you have to make money somehow.
 So Lightyear, aim to make it’s money in the background, initially from foreign exchange fees.
 FX is a very good way to make money, because, a) no-one really understands how the pricing works, and b) because you don’t see the charge, it’s built into the buy/sell spread.

-He told me Lightyear aims, to expand into different countries quickly, so they can help people to invest in their local stock markets, but also in America, which is where a large percentage of people want to buy stocks.
+He told me Lightyear aims to expand into different countries quickly, so they can help people to invest in their local stock markets, but also in America, which is where a large percentage of people want to buy stocks.
 And rightly so, US shares are all household names, and one of the key drivers for investing is to buy companies you love and use.
-Lightyear will make money converting GBP, Euros, Krone etc. into USD when people buy US stocks.
+Lightyear will make money charging 0.1% per trade (or $1 what ever is bigger) and converting GBP, Euros, Krone etc. into USD when people buy US stocks.
 They charge, 0.35%, which is higher than Interactive Brokers’ 0.02% but much lower than the 0.5% charged by AJ Bell, Saxo Markets and IG, or the 1% from Hargreaves Lansdown and Interactive Investor.

 - Related guide: Compare FX rates for buying US stocks from the UK.